ntad27/AIP490/Preprocessing.md

 ![](/figures/cloth_mask.png)

 ## 5. Human Parse
 This may be the hardest step.
-The authors used TensorFlow 1.x for this step and they had to create a virtual Python environment to run it, so it wouldn't be synchronized to other steps.
+The author used TensorFlow 1.15 for this step and they had to create a virtual Python environment to run it, so it wouldn't be synchronized to other steps.
 Luckily we've been able to upgrade to TensorFlow 2.0, therefore it's easier for us to process.

 (1) Get the zip file from this [link](https://drive.google.com/file/d/1eX_O-KflZe31eVOubsrwotpFFbwiK9mL/view?usp=sharing), put it in your drive then unzip it into Colab.